MishaProductions/SecuritySystem/README.md

 # Cleanup
 systemctl stop pulseaudio
 ```
 After that, create /musics/ and /musics/annc/ directories and install mpv.
 Enable and start the secsys service.
-I recommend to set pulseaudio dameon to run globally.
+I recommend to set pulseaudio deamon to run globally.

 My armbian config (where PA21 is a 1 wire temperture sensor (optional)):
 ```